A - Z Recycling and Waste Guide

 Antifreeze/Coolant

-Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to a hazardous waste collection.
+Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to the HHW Depot.
 Some local service stations accept antifreeze.
 Give yours a call.

 Non-profit COVER Home Repair in White River Junction accepts donations of clean, working, large appliances as space allows for redistribution to needy members of the community.
 Please call ahead.
 LISTEN stores accept some small appliances in good working order.
 Community listservs and Front Porch Forum are other options for passing along usable items.